 Timeframe for Filing Lawsuits and Workers’ Compensation Claims

-As for lawsuits, Florida Statutes §95.11 gives you a four-year time limit for taking legal action.
-Both of these statutes begin on the day of your accident, and they can be extended or reduced in certain circumstances.
+As for lawsuits against negligent third parties, Florida Statutes § 95.11 gives you a two-year time limit for taking legal action.
+Both of these statutes begin on the day of your accident, but you may qualify for extensions in certain circumstances.

 One of the benefits of hiring a workplace injury lawyer with our team is the confidence of knowing your case will be filed within the appropriate deadline.
 With so many different things going on in your life, it can be hard to keep track of these seemingly frivolous deadlines.